openlawlibrary/taf/docs/architecture.md

 * `protected/info.json`: This file contains the authentication repository's metadata.
 * `scripts` directory: Contains post-update hooks.

-A user can use TAF's tools to set up and update authentication repositories, as well as its updater to run the process of securely updating and cloning a set of repositories.
+A user can use TAF's tools to set up and update authentication repositories, as well as the updater to run the process of securely updating and cloning a set of repositories.

 For an overview of updater, refer to [here](./updater.md), a more technical guide to update process is [here](./updater/update_process.md) (might be outdated as we change the CLI).